How to Use Leca for Cuttings Successfully?

 To prepare LECA for propagating cuttings, rinse the clay balls with water to remove any dust or debris.
 Soak them in water for a few hours, then drain the water and rinse the clay balls again.
 Fill a container with the soaked LECA and add water until the balls are submerged.
 Let the LECA sit for a few hours to absorb the water before using it to propagate cuttings.

 LECA is a great alternative to water for rooting plant cuttings.
-While water can cause the cuttings to rot or develop mold, LECA provides a more stable and sterile environment for rooting.
+While water can cause the cuttings to rot or develop mould, LECA provides a more stable and sterile environment for rooting.
 The porous clay balls readily absorb water, making them ideal for supporting plant roots while providing sufficient moisture.

 How do you transition cuttings from LECA to soil?

-To transition cuttings from LECA to soil, gently remove the roots from the clay balls and plant them in soil.
+To transition cuttings from LECA to the soil, gently remove the roots from the clay balls and plant them in the soil.
 Be sure to water the soil thoroughly after planting and keep the newly transplanted cuttings in a shaded area for a few days to help them adjust to the new environment.

 What type of nutrients should be added to LECA when propagating plants?